FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

 A scraper and downloader targeted at Furaffinity written with python.Use BeautifulSoup and multiprocessing to scrape and download artwork from gallery.

 ## About the downloader
-This is a simple and highspeed downloader which requires a huge amount of network accesses if have no limited interval.In this case,this downloader is for studying database and multiprocessing.
+This is a simple and highspeed downloader which may lead to mass network accesses if have no limit.In this case,this downloader is for studying database and multiprocessing.

 When using,please set a reasonbale interval and make sure the amount of artworks is not excessive.We all want FA a better place to browse.